 It’s even harder when you’re just getting started.

 Add 50, 60, 70…100+ extra pounds to the mix?
 Exercise for overweight beginners can feel damn near impossible.

-And if you do get started, the extra exhaustion you feel or weight loss plateau you hit can become too high of a barrier to overcome.
+And if you do get started, the extra exhaustion you feel or weight loss plateau you hit often becomes too high of a barrier to overcome.
 So you stop, and then face the cycle all over again.

-I became a weight loss specialist – in addition to being a personal trainer – because I knew weight loss for the very overweight had its unique obstacles.
+I became a certified weight loss specialist – in addition to being a personal trainer – because I know weight loss for the very overweight has its unique obstacles.

 Weight loss is complicated.
-It’s tricky.
 It involves understanding how your unique body works and WHY it’s put on those pounds.

 Exercise is a great tool for creating a healthier lifestyle.
-It can help you burn calories, preserve/build muscle mass, prevent disease, perform daily activities more efficiently, boost confidence, and reduce stress.
+It helps you burn calories, preserve/build muscle mass, prevent disease, perform daily activities more efficiently, boost confidence, and reduce stress.
 But only if you’re actually able to get started and keep going.